-Free concerts throughout the days feature jazz, classical, bluegrass, folk, and Celtic music - look for a star-studded mix of performers ranging from Suzanne Vega to Soul Rebels to the Handel and Hayden Society to children's group Flooky and the Beans.
+Free concerts throughout the days feature jazz, classical, folk, and Americana music - look for a star-studded mix of performers ranging from Arturo Sandoval to the Soul Rebels to the Handel and Haydn Society.

 At night, musicians move indoors to restaurants and bars, which will offer specials and deals.
 Add in theater performances, local artists, street performers, food trucks, and food vendor in and around the square - Copley Square is where you'll want to be this weekend!